 APPTAINERENV_.
 Variables without this prefix will not be passed onto the container.

 Building a container

 sudo) access.
 As such, this cannot be directly done on CSC's supercomputers.
-Instead you can use your own computer or, for example, the Sylabs Remote Builder to build the container image.
+Instead you must use your own computer, or a virtual computer where you have root access, to build the container image.